JellyRollJunior/leet-code-journal/README.md

    - code
  - Try to eliminate intermediate variables for clarity
  - If you feel mental strain start to set in, just take a break and reset mental
+ - Only run code if you think it's correct.
+Don't run code to check correctness!
+This promotes lazy coding.
+They won't let you submit the answer over and over again to check correctness in a job interview lol.

 ## Reflections - easy
  - #1 TwoSum: Simplify code!
 Always be trying to code less.
 In this case, I should have figured out a way to combine my two loops into one.